philipturner/home-built-stm/README.md

 ## Update (March 21, 2025)

 I got the general structure of the custom design figured out.
-Instead of three inverting states, there is one inverting stage (AD8615) followed by a noninverting stage (OP37G).
+Instead of three inverting stages, there is one inverting stage (AD8615) followed by a noninverting stage (OP37G).
 This configuration is different from the problematic combination of a noninverting preamplifier with an inverting second stage.
 The frequency response should theoretically be identical to the amplifier from the fast low-noise TIA paper.

 ![Custom Design Schematic](./Documentation/TransimpedanceAmplifierStability/CustomDesign_Schematic.png)